On this page

-About the Facility Design and Advisory Team
+About the National Facility Design, Advisory and Assurance team

 We do this by actively developing and reviewing design guidance, working with the Australasian Health Facility Guidelines (AusHFG), as well as completing design assurance reviews.